Hyper-bishops, Hyper-rooks, and Hyper-queens: Percentage of Safe Squares on Higher Dimensional Chess Boards: Bishops and Queens in 2 Dimensions

-\textit{Case 2: Pieces attack each other.} There are $n^{2k}-n^k$ distinct pairs of spaces, and for pieces that attack $an^m$ spaces, we have $n^{2k}-an^{k+m}$ pairs that do not attack each other, meaning that there are $an^{k+m}-n^k$ pairs that do attack each other.
-However, as we take variance, we divide by $n^{2k}$, meaning that any terms of degree less than $n^{2k}$ tend to 0, so it is not necessary to calculate the percentage of safe squares when two pieces attack each other.
-Therefore, we do not consider it as a term when we calculate variance. \textbf{Variance Conclusion} We calculate $\Var(S_n/n^k)=\Var(S_n)/n^{2k}$.
-Then, from the previous sections: We note the constant terms cancel out, since $\mu_n^2-\mu_n^2=0$.
-Then, all the other terms approach $0$ as $n$ approaches infinity, so the variance can be made as close to $0$ as desired, meaning the average percentage of safe squares converges for $n^{k-1}$ line-pieces and $n$ hyper-pieces in any $k$ dimensions. \end{proof} It follows that the percentage of safe squares for bishops and queens also converges in two dimensions.
+\textit{Case 2: Pieces attack each other.} There are $n^{2k}-n^k$ distinct pairs of spaces.
+For pieces that attack $an^m$ spaces, we have $n^{2k}-an^{k+m}$ pairs that do not attack each other, meaning that there are $an^{k+m}-n^k$ pairs that do attack each other.
+However, as we take the variance, we divide by $n^{2k}$, meaning that any terms of degree less than $n^{2k}$ tend to 0, so it is not necessary to calculate the percentage of safe spaces when two pieces attack each other.
+Therefore, we do not consider it as a term when we calculate the variance. \textbf{Variance Conclusion} We calculate $\Var(S_{n,k}/n^k)=\Var(S_{n,k})/n^{2k}$.
+Then, from the previous sections, We note the constant terms cancel out, given that $\mu_n^2-\mu_n^2=0$.
+All the other terms approach $0$ as $n$ approaches infinity, so the variance can be made as close to $0$ as desired, meaning the average percentage of safe spaces converges for $n^{k-1}$ line-pieces and $n$ hyper-pieces in any $k$ dimensions. \end{proof} It follows that the percentage of safe spaces for bishops and queens also converges in two dimensions.